noodlehaus/dispatch/README.md

 # Dispatch

 Dispatch is another PHP micro-framework.
-It's very small and very straightforward to use.
+It's very small and very simple to use.
 No classes, no namespaces.

 ## Requirements